Jiawen-Zhang/jiawen-zhang.github.io/_posts/2019-06-25-JZLocationConverter.md

 ## The Probelm

-Recently, I am developing a iOS App about real-time parking information in my University.
-I designed a map function in my App; however, when I used CoreLocation to acquire my test-user's location something went wrong.
-The coordinate that gained from the CoreLocation was different from the user's real location where showed on the map.
+Recently, I am developing an iOS App about real-time parking information in my University.
+I designed a map function in my App; however, when I used CLLocation to acquire my test-user's location something went wrong.
+The coordinate that gained from the CLLocation was different from the user's real location where showed on the map.
 I had no idea what happened.
 I double checked my implementation but found nothing wrong, so I started looking for the answer online.
 After I browsed a bunch of posts, I learned that it was because of my current location.
 I am in China Mainland right now, and the Chinese government use the different coordinate system from the international standard.

 ## How to solve the problem